SUMMER 2021 COVID-19 MITIGATION POLICIES & PROCEDURES

 Below are some of the adaptations to expect prior to arrival and during check-in:

-• Campers with pre-existing conditions for complications with Covid-19 as defined by the CDC are strongly discouraged from attending camp.
+• Out of an abundance of care and precaution, campers with pre-existing conditions for complications with Covid-19 as defined by the CDC are strongly discouraged from attending camp.

 • Camper temperatures will be taken at arrival each morning.
 Any camper who registers a high temperature of 100.2° or higher at check-in must have a normal temperature for 24 hours and receive a negative Covid-19 test before they may attend camp.